ga-dc/wdi7_quiz10/readme.md

 What's the purpose of the `alt` attribute on image tags?

-> `alt` provides alternate text for an image, which is read by screen readers
+> `alt` provides alternate text for an image, which is read by screen readers or in cases where the image doesn't load

 ## Question 3